 Of course, the book describes a simple way to live an organized and beautiful life.
 Cleaning tasks are organized by how often they should be repeated.
 Tasks are broken down by category and placed on a master plan.

 I love a master plan, because then I can see the big picture as well as the details.
-I’m so excited to let you know that I’ve created a Cleaning Planner to help you plan your cleaning.
+I’m so excited to let you know that I’ve created a free Cleaning Planner to help you plan your cleaning.
 You’ll be able to download and print out all the pages that help you to get on top of your cleaning tasks.

 I hope that you’ll consider a different way to approach cleaning and avoid the guilt of Spring Cleaning.
-If you enjoy the tradition, the planner can still help you to organize your tasks.
+If you enjoy the tradition, the free planner can still help you to organize your tasks.
 What are your thoughts and plans?

 @2020, copyright Lisa Ehrman